TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/controlflow.rst

 as *positional-only*.
 If *positional-only*, the parameters' order matters, and the parameters cannot be passed by keyword.
 Positional-only parameters are placed before a ``/`` (forward-slash).
-The ``/`` is used to logically separate the positional-only parameters from the rest of the parameters.
+The ``/`` is used to logically separate the positional-only parameters kutoka the rest of the parameters.
 If there is no ``/`` in the function definition, there are no positional-only parameters.